About the course

-This four-year programme of research and training has strong industrial links, with each student having both an academic and industrial supervisor.
+This four-year programme of research and training has strong industrial links, with each student having both academic and industrial supervision.

 The programme enables students from a wide range of quantitative scientific backgrounds to focus on areas of research which include the design and testing of new chemical and biological entities, modelling biological systems, and robust analysis of complex datasets.
 Such cross-disciplinary work introduces students to cutting edge organic chemistry, chemoinformatics, chemical and synthetic biology, biophysics, advanced computational simulation, bioinformatics, data mining, statistical analysis, physical and structural study of biomolecules, and mathematical modelling.